HallaSurvivor/Blog/CV.md

 ## Talks Outside Of Department
+- How to Compute with Derived Categories by Doodling (Seminar Talk at MSU, 2025)
+- How to Compute with Derived Categories by Doodling (QTMART at Bonn, 2025)
 - Explicitly Computing with Fukaya Categories of Surfaces (AWM WiSCons, 2025)
 - Life in Johnstone's Topological Topos (CT Octoberfest, 2024)
 - Gluing is Hard: Skeins and Hall Algebras (Centre for Quantum Mathematics at Syddansk, 2024)